jasenzhang1/CSE284_Group_16/README.md

 Reads in the raw downloaded files and prepares df_train and df_test RData files as well as the annotations Excel file.

 - `workspace2`
-Reads in the df_test and df_train RData files and generates models and figures.
+Reads in the df_test and df_train RData files and generates uninformative, OLS, and LMM models and figures.

 - `ryo_analysis`
 Explores data and methods of specifying random effects in LMMs.
 Compares LMMs with differing covariates and error terms.
 Generates Manhattan plots for protein-coding genes.